 Imports gained 12.7 percent, more than double expectations, and well above April’s 0.3 percent rise.

 A big surprise was a surge in copper imports, normally an indicator of economic activity.
 Three-month copper prices posted their biggest gain in two months after the data.

 Crude oil imports hit a record high of 6 million barrels a day.

 Exports rose 15.3 percent in May from a year earlier, more than double expectations, and up from April’s 4.9 percent rise, leaving an $18.7 billion trade surplus, the biggest since January.

 A decline in the yuan against the dollar in May could possibly have helped exports, HSBC said in a client note.

 Exports to the United States rose 23 percent in the first five months of this year compared with a year earlier, the strongest year-to-date pace in 2012.

 Shipments to the European Union - China’s biggest foreign customer - grew 3.4 percent on the same basis, the highest since January.
 The pace of exports to Southeast Asia hit a three-month high.

-Signs of the domestic economy's struggle explains Beijing's heightened concerns.
-The fall in consumer inflation to well below the official 2012 target of 4.0 percent, meanwhile, gave policymakers room to cut rates, analysts said.
+Signs of the domestic economy’s struggle in April and May explain policymakers’ heightened concerns.
+At the same time, the fall in consumer inflation to well below the official 2012 target of 4.0 percent gave them room to cut rates, analysts said.